akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 ### Download the latest package called UnixServer.zip over at their link.
 (Scroll down and click "assets")
 - https://github.com/nxPublic/ValheimPlus/releases/

 ### Go ahead and unzip it.
-Then edit the run_bepinex.sh file.
+Then edit the start_server_bepinex.sh file.
 I did this before uploading to the server

 Scroll to the bottom of the start_server_bepinex.sh file and find the section about server and password.
 This is where you put in the server name, password, and world you setup in AMP.
 ```